Katherine A. Crytzer: Withdrawn nomination to Tennessee Valley Authority

 On April 3, 2020, President Donald Trump announced his intent to nominate Crytzer to be the Inspector General of the Tennessee Valley Authority.
 On April 6, 2020, her nomination was sent to the Senate.
 She was nominated to replace Richard W. Moore, who resigned to become the United States Attorney for the Southern District of Alabama in 2017.
 On September 22, 2020, her nomination was withdrawn after she was nominated to become a United States district judge of the United States District Court for the Eastern District of Tennessee.

 Federal judicial service

 On September 16, 2020, President Donald Trump announced his intent to nominate Crytzer to serve as a United States district judge of the United States District Court for the Eastern District of Tennessee.
 On September 22, 2020, her nomination was sent to the Senate.
 President Trump nominated Crytzer to the seat vacated by Judge Pamela L. Reeves, who died on September 10, 2020.
 On November 18, 2020, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 10, 2020, her nomination was reported out of committee by a 12–10 vote.
 On December 15, 2020, the United States Senate invoked cloture on her nomination by a 48–47 vote.
 On December 16, 2020, her nomination was confirmed by a 48–47 vote.
 She received her judicial commission on December 22, 2020.

+In 2025, President Trump considered nominating Crytzer for a vacancy on the United States Court of Appeals for the Sixth Circuit.
+He ultimately nominated Whitney Hermandorfer on May 2, 2025.